aws-samples/secure-pipelines-in-aws-workshop/docs/06-s3-versioning.md

 2. Add the appropriate configuration.
-    1. Edit resource.json and remove the offending credentials.
+    1. Edit resource.json and add the appropriate lines.
     2. Rezip the “codepipe-AWS-devsecops.zip” (the exact name is important)
     3. Upload the zip to s3.
 3. Come back to the DevSecOps pipeline and watch it through the stages again.